r2-studio/robotmon-scripts/README.md

 rbm.keepScreenshot()
 ```

 Keep the screenshot in memory.
-To avoid to many times screencap.
+To avoid too many times screencap.

 ```javascript